xsnpdngv/GTest4C/README.md

 - Integrating tests into CI/CD pipelines with JSON output for automated reporting.
 - Submitting test, coverage and memory-check results into open source dashboard.

-This document walks step-by-step through practical examples and provides a ready-to-play project structure.
+The following chapters walk step-by-step through practical examples.

-# Advantages of GTest for C Code
+# Advantages of GTest

 GTest offers a powerful, modern unit testing environment even for C projects: